codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

     and the session ID and a delimiter.
 It should be increased as needed, for example, when using long session IDs.

-You will also need to add a PRIMARY KEY **depending on your 'sessionMatchIP' setting**.
+You will also need to add a PRIMARY KEY **depending on your $matchIP setting**.
 The examples below work both on MySQL and PostgreSQL::

     // When sessionMatchIP = true